prashsainidev/freeapi-meals-listing/README.md

 That was fine for a beginner.
 But in 2026, building a generic UI isn't enough.
 You need to build something that feels like a premium restaurant menu.
 Something that is interactive and visually stunning.

-This is the Global Meals Directory.
-Built for the MasterJi Web Dev Cohort 2026, using the FreeAPI Meals endpoint.
+**Welcome to Part 2 of my FreeAPI Mastery Series.** This is the Global Meals Directory, built using the FreeAPI Meals endpoint.

 Here is exactly how I leveled up from my first API project and built this.
 Step by step.

 ## The Next Level of API Mastery

-In my previous Random Users project, I mastered the basic fetch and display.
-In this project, I tackled advanced data manipulation.
+In **Part 1 (Random Users)**, I mastered how to securely fetch and display an array of data.
+But real-world data is rarely clean.
+In this second project, I tackled advanced Javascript data manipulation.

 ### 1. The Filter Logic
 - **Goal:** Let users filter meals (e.g., Vegetarian).